Pier Gabriele Vangelli Portrait of a Girl circa 1950

 Description

-Pier Gabriele Vangelli Portrait of a Girl from around 1950, a portrait of a young blonde with a necklace, created using mixed media, pencil and chalk on paper in the mid-20th century.
+Pier Gabriele Vangelli Portrait of a Girl from around 1950, a portrait of a young blonde with a necklace, created using mixed media, pencil and chalk on paper from the mid-20th century.
 The drawing is unframed and is in good condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, creation, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details